vlayer-xyz/vlayer/book/src/appendix/architecture/chain_proof.md

 vlayer provides **time-travel functionality**.
 It allows changing the block number of the execution location and accessing the blockchain state at the given block.
+It is made possible by Chain Proofs.

 # Chain Proof